jescalan/accord/docs/coco.md

-Coco
+# Coco
-====

-Coco is a fork of coffeescript that tries to eliminate some pain points.
-It has a very similar compiler to that of coffeescript, with even fewer options.
+Coco is a fork of CoffeeScript that tries to eliminate some pain points.
+It has a very similar compiler to that of CoffeeScript, with even fewer options.
 The options are not documented anywhere explicitly, but I found just two being used in the source, documented below:

-- filename: used for error reporting, built in to `compileFile` in accord
+## Additional Options

+### Bare
+ - key: `bare`
+ - type: `Boolean`
+ - default: `false`

-- bare: compile without function closure
+Compile without function closure.

-These options are passed as an object as usual.